okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/java/integrationsteps.md

 The response from this request is an `AuthenticationResponse` object with `AuthenticationStatus=AWAITING_AUTHENTICATOR_ENROLLMENT_DATA`.
 This status indicates that the user needs to provide additional authenticator information.
 In the case of the phone authenticator, the user needs to specify a phone number.

 > **Note:** Only SMS is currently supported for the phone authenticator method factor.
 In the future, if your org supports the voice factor, you will need to add a voice or an SMS factor selection form for your app.
-Then both the phone authenticator and the SMS factor needs to be passed to the [`IDXAuthenticationWrapper.submitPhoneAuthenticator()`](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/client/IDXAuthenticationWrapper.java#L398) method.
+Both the phone authenticator and the phone method factor needs to be passed to the [`IDXAuthenticationWrapper.submitPhoneAuthenticator()`](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/client/IDXAuthenticationWrapper.java#L398) method.

-### Step 4: User enters phone number

 You need to build a form to capture the user's phone number in your app.
 For example: